manticoresoftware/manticoresearch/manual/Extensions/SphinxSE.md

 mysql> ALTER TABLE t1 CONNECTION="sphinx://NEWHOST:NEWPORT/NEWTABLENAME";
 ```

-You can also override all these parameters per-query.
+You can also override these parameters on a per-query basis.

-As seen in example, both query text and search options should be put into `WHERE` clause on search query column (ie. 3rd column); the options are separated by semicolons; and their names from values by equality sign.
+As shown in the example, both the query text and search options should be placed in the `WHERE` clause on the search query column (i.e., the 3rd column).
+Options are separated by semicolons and their names from values by an equality sign.
 Any number of options can be specified.
-Available options are:
+The available options are:

 * query - query text;
 * mode - matching mode.
 Must be one of "all", "any", "phrase", "boolean", or "extended".
 Default is "all";
 * sort - match sorting mode.
 Must be one of "relevance", "attr_desc", "attr_asc", "time_segments", or "extended".
-In all modes besides "relevance" attribute name (or sorting clause for "extended") is also required after a colon:
+In all modes besides "relevance", the attribute name (or sorting clause for "extended") is also required after a colon:
 ```
 ...
 WHERE query='test;sort=attr_asc:group_id';
 ...
 WHERE query='test;sort=extended:@weight desc, group_id asc';
 ```
-* offset - offset into result set, default is 0;
+* offset - offset into the result set; default is 0;
-* limit - amount of matches to retrieve from result set, default is 20;
+* limit - number of matches to retrieve from the result set; default is 20;
 * index - names of the tables to search:
 ```sql
 ...
 WHERE query='test;index=test1;';